usenature.com

 One way to prepare better is to seek counselling.

 Talking about counselling, please know that counselling does not mean that there is something wrong with you.
 It is simply a chance to have someone look at your life from an outside perspective.
 You are too close to yourself, and you cannot have an unbiased view of your own life.
-You could counsel yourself by using the technique of 'floating' out of your body, looking at yourself and your life from a third person's view.

 You become a victim of your anxiety if you are not participating in life anymore, you have been 'kidnapped' by your emotion.
 The fear of the next anxiety attack is paralysing you.
 Emerge out of your emergency, seek help.